MENU

 TUO CHA (NEST) - one more popular shape, traditionally used for pressing tea.
 Usually 100, 200, or 250g.

-There are more different shapes like JIN GUO (pumpkin), JIN CHA (mushroom), LONG ZHU (dragon pearl), and others traditionally used in different parts of Yunnan province.
+There are more different shapes like JIN GUO (pumpkin), JIN CHA (mushroom), LONG ZHU (dragon pearl), and others traditionally used in various parts of Yunnan province.

 STORAGE CONDITIONS

-There are two different STORAGE CONDITIONS to age/store pu'er tea.
+There are two different storage conditions for aging/storing Pu'Er tea.

 DRY (NATURAL) STORAGE